binishmanandhar23/AdMobInCompose/README.md

 It is important that you follow the
-AdMob's [Get Started documentation](https://developers.google.com/admob/android/quick-start) for proper configuration of Mobile Ads SDK On further note, To keep versions consistent of libraries with the main application you'll need to add versions in the **build.gradle** [**Project level**]
+AdMob's [Get Started documentation](https://developers.google.com/admob/android/quick-start) for proper configuration of Mobile Ads SDK On further note, To keep libraries' versions consistent with the main application you'll need to add versions in the **build.gradle** [**Project level**]

 ```groovy